okineadev/Redmi-10C-MIUI-patches/README.md

 ## 🛠️ Getting started

 > [!WARNING]
-> **Disclaimer**: These patches are under development and have not yet been sufficiently tested, all risks associated with modifying system files are your own responsibility.
+> **Disclaimer**: All risks associated with modifying system files are your own responsibility.

 ### Prerequisites